 Generation X defines a cohort born between 1965 and 1980, spanning a period of 15 years.
 The eldest of the cohort is 59 years old in 2024.
-This cohort is often characterized as independent, skeptical, and adaptable, with a strong emphasis on work-life balance and personal fulfillment.
+People often characterize this cohort as independent, skeptical, and adaptable, with a strong emphasis on work-life balance and personal fulfillment.

 Generation Xers experienced and continue to experience significant cultural and social shifts.
 These include the rise of technology, the emergence of MTV, tremendous cultural shifts, and the impact of the fall of the Berlin Wall and the Gulf War.

-Xers are also regarded as the last generation to hold dear to pre-21st century culture, belief, and values.
+People regard Xers as the last generation to hold dear to pre-21st century culture, beliefs, and values.
 They are the last to understand the values that guided humanity before technology became the norm.
 They are actually the last cohort that can salvage the world from decay!

 According to Vanity Fair,